maciekmalecki/Take-home/readme.txt

+Event Parser Assessment
+Welcome to the Event Parser assessment!
+This repository contains a TypeScript-based solution that parses sporting event data into a more readable format.

+Getting Started
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+Follow these steps to set up the project locally: clone the repository npm i (install dependecies) npx tsc (compile ts to js)

+To run the application, execute: node dist/app.js

+Running Tests
+To run the unit tests and ensure the Event Parser is functioning as expected, execute: npm test

+For test coverage, execute:
+jest --coverage

+Project Structure
+src/: Contains the TypeScript source files. parsers/: Contains the EventParser class. data/: Contains the matches data file. types/: Contains type definitions. interfaces/: Contains TypeScript interfaces used in the project. tests/: Contains the Jest test files for the project. dist/: Contains the compiled JavaScript files (generated after building).

+Built With
+TypeScript - The primary language used.
+Jest - The testing framework.

+Authors
+Maciej Malecki

+Instructions:
 - You have to refactor code in app.js file.
 Change it, split it, improve it, do it your own way!
 - You can use version of node you prefer
 - Code was tested in node 6, 10, 12, 14, 16, so it should be quite version agnostic at this stage